 Pembroke College is a short cycle ride from the Department.
 The library is well-stocked with supporting books recommended for the subject, and the College also offers excellent computing facilities.

-Pembroke admits two to three undergraduates each year for the Chemical Engineering Tripos.
+Pembroke admits two to four undergraduates each year for the Chemical Engineering Tripos.
 The exact number taken each year depends on the quality of the applicants.

-Students applying via the Natural Sciences route require both Mathematics and Chemistry at A2 level (or an equivalent qualification).
+Students applying via the Natural Sciences route require both Mathematics and Chemistry at A Level (or equivalent).
 Physics and/or Further Mathematics are also recommended but not essential.

-Students applying via the Engineering route require Mathematics, Physics and Chemistry at A2 level (or equivalent).
+Students applying via the Engineering route require Mathematics, Physics and Chemistry at A Level (or equivalent).
 Further Mathematics is also desirable.

 - Via Engineering: H810 MEng/CEE